richburroughs/dojo201904/dojo.md

 ##Image of WebMD architecture: 3 web servers, load balancer, DB

+^This is what the architecture looked like
+^Before horizontal scaling
 ^Used to deploy the site
 ^Take one server out of farm, run scripts, put it back in service